Tadhgin/MySQL-employee-db/README.md

 # MySQL Employee Database
-This is a simple employee database application built with MySQL and Node.js.
+The MySQL-employee-db repository is a simple employee database application built with MySQL and Node.js.
 The application allows you to view, add, update, and delete employees, departments, and roles.

 ## User Story
 ````